iranzo/iranzo.github.io/content/pages/redken-en.md

 - `word++` to add karma
 - `word--` to remove karma
-- reply to message with '++', '--' or '==' to add or remove karma to user of prior message or to the same words that were used
+- reply to message with '++', '--' or '==' to add or remove karma to the user of the replied message or to the same words that were used
-- `/quote add username text` to add a quote for given username with the following text as message
+- `/quote add username text` to add a quote for a given username with the following text as the message
 - `/quote username` to retrieve a random quote for that username.
 - `@all` to ping all usernames for users in a channel
 - `@all++` to give karma to all usernames in a channel
-- `stock <ticker>` to get trading quote for ticker in stock market
+- `stock <ticker>` to get the trading quote for ticker in stock market
 - `/hilight <add|delete|list> <word>` Adds/deletes word or lists words that will cause a forward to notify you
 - `/feed <add|delete|list> name url` Adds/deletes/lists a new feed form URL on channel
 - `/remind <add|delete|list> name interval text` Adds/deletes/lists a new reminder for interval in channel, interval can be specified as '1y2m3w5d'
 - `/ical <add|delete|list> name url` Adds/deletes/lists a new ical url to print events happening during the day
-- `/cn <word>` To get a random Chuck Norris fact related with provided word (or random)
+- `/cn <word>` To get a random Chuck Norris fact related with the provided word (or random)
 - `/excuse` To get a random excuse
 - Spam check for the messages based on the availability of database to train the bot, and only if certainty level is over or equal to `85%`.